Free admission • Grant Park and citywide

 - Congress, from Columbus to Congress Parkway semi-circle

 Parking: Park right near the action at Millennium Garages

 Biking: Bike parking is available on the perimeter of Grant and Millennium Parks.
-Visit the Chicago Bicycle Program for maps, safety, and other information.

 Grant Park, 337 E. Randolph St.